Sunday, March 17, 2024

 Pastry and Butter:

-• 2-3 sticks melted and cooked
+• 2-3 sticks unsalted butter, melted and cooled

 • 1 lb frozen phyllo dough, thawed